Current Offerings -- Holyland Antiquities

 #9547: Early BRONZE AGE Holyland Oil Lamp 1,500 to 1,000 BC, Excellent Piece !!
 LARGE for this type !!
 Historical Context: See above Historical Context Description: Open Cup style, Brown glazed

-Bottom, Soot on tip BUY NOW $159 plus shipping
+Bottom, Soot on tip SOLD $159 plus shipping

 |